Find Your Perfect School

 University of Toledo

 Students are prepared to earn multiple professional certifications, too, from Cisco, Microsoft, and CompTIA.
-The associate in network administration degree consists of 60-61 credits spread over four semesters.
-The online associate in computer networking degree program may have a strong emphasis on technical skills but transferable skills via liberal arts courses are also encouraged.
+The associate in network administration degree comprises 60-61 credits spread over four semesters.
+The online associate in computer networking degree program may have a strong emphasis on technical skills, but transferable skills via liberal arts courses are also encouraged.

 Admission into the associate in network administration program requires a high school diploma, minimum.
-Financial aid is offered at UToledo in line with the University System of Ohio’s policies.
+Financial aid is offered at UToledo per the University System of Ohio’s policies.

 Students in the associate in network administration program will be prepared to earn industry certifications from Microsoft, CompTIA, and Cisco, too.
 In an industry where professional certifications have high value toward success in network systems administration, it’s an excellent start.